Dustinm5Oly/Skriptz/README.md

 -As a user you will;
 * Visit the webpage through your preferred browser
 * Login or create a new user.
-* Click on the "View Current Services" Link on the left hand nav bar.
+* Click on the "View Current Subscriptions" Link on the left hand nav bar.
 (This will populate your current services with total cost, billing due day, subscription username and password hint)
-* Click on "Add New Service" on the left hand nav bar.
-(This will populate a section to add a new service to your current services)
+* Click on "Add New Subscriptions" on the left hand nav bar.
+(This will populate a section to add a new service to your current services with options for popular subscriptions)
     * After entering in new subscription data click on the save button and save the entry to their current services.
-* Click on "Popular Services" on the left hand nav bar.
-(This will allow the user to view a list of popular services by category)
     * The user is able to click on a popular service and add to their current services.
         * A module will appear to enter the billing due day along with the subscriptions username and password hint.
 * Click on "Due Next Week" on the left hand nav bar.
 (This will populate all subscriptions that are due within the next 7 days)